OlfMSQL/OlfMSQL/README.md

 - 👀 I’m interested in Programming and Development
 - 🌱 I’m currently learning C++
 - 💞️ I’m looking to collaborate on cpp Projects
-- 📫 How to reach me: TS5 -> OLFSQL@teamspeak.com
+- 📫 How to reach me: Discord -> eclipse.241

 Programming Languages I worked with: